2color/agency-matters/content/Posts/homelab.md

 Back then, I ran a Linux distribution called [SME Server](https://en.wikipedia.org/wiki/Koozali_SME_Server) which came with a Web UI through which you could configure the different services.
 The initial purpose of the server was to provide my family with a webmail client that could be accessed from anywhere.
 Since the ISP only supported POP3, the server would download the emails and provide access to the mailboxes with IMAP and [Horde](<https://en.wikipedia.org/wiki/Horde_(software)>).
 I learned the Linux terminal and many admin skills that have served me well over the years.

-Unlike 20 years ago, these days, there's a massive industry of cloud services with competative pricing and generous free tiers.
+Unlike 20 years ago, there's a massive industry of cloud services with competitive pricing and generous free tiers.
 So why bother running hardware after all?
 For me this can be boiled down to three motivations:

-- Agency: control over my experience.
+- **Agency**: Control over my own digital experience.
-- Resilience: the ability with withstand outages and service dispruptions to cloud services.
+- **Resilience**: The ability to withstand outages and service disruptions from cloud providers.
-- Self-reliance: knowing that I can serve my own digital needs while learning and deepening my knowledge and expertise.
+- **Self-reliance**: The satisfaction of meeting my own digital needs while learning and deepening my expertise.

 ## Hardware for a homelab